London Oyster Card

 The PAYG Oyster card is the cheapest and most flexible way to pay for travel, especially if your visit to London is between 1–4 days.
 Even if you only plan to take a few journeys, it’s much cheaper than paying the full cash fare.

 Once you have an Oyster card, you add money to it (‘top up‘) and the fare for your journey is taken from your balance when you use it.
-It automatically works out how many journeys you take when you place your card on the Oyster card reader to open the barrier to access the tube or train station platform, or by tapping the reader when you get on a bus.
+It automatically works out how many journeys you take when you place your card on the Oyster card reader (‘tap in and out’> at a tube or train station, or by tapping the reader when you get on a bus.

-The Oyster card is free, but you pay a £5 deposit when you first get your card.
+The Oyster card itself is free, but you pay a £5 deposit when you first get your card.
 If you don’t want to keep the card for future visits, the deposit can be refunded along with any remaining balance.
+The amount you then add to the card depends on whether you want to use it to as a Pay as you go card, or for a Weekly or Monthly Travelcard.

 Oyster single fares: peak and off-peak times